blueskyfish/nestjs-backend-starter/readme.md

 # NestJS Backend Starter

-> A small nestjs backend with integration of mysql
+> A small nestjs backend with integration of mysql / sqlite

 ## Motivation